Unbabel/smaug/README.md

-# maug
+# SMAUG: Sentence-level Multilingual AUGmentation

-`maug` is a package for multilingual data augmentation.
+`smaug` is a package for multilingual data augmentation.
 It offers transformations focused on changing specific aspects of sentences, such as Named Entities, Numbers, etc.

 # Usage

-The `maug` package can be used as a command line interface (CLI) or by directly importing and calling the package Python API.
-To use `maug`, first install it by following these [instructions](#install).
+The `smaug` package can be used as a command line interface (CLI) or by directly importing and calling the package Python API.
+To use `smaug`, first install it by following these [instructions](#install).

 ## Command Line Interface